Starcounter-Jack/JSON-Patch/README.md

 ==========

 A leaner and meaner implementation of JSON-Patch.
 Small footprint.
 High performance.

-**NEW!** Dual directions!
-Supports both applying patches and generating patches.
+Also support dual directions!
+I.e. you can both apply patches and generate patches.

 ## Why you should use JSON-Patch

 JSON-Patch allows you to update a JSON document by sending the changes rather than the whole document.
-And now there is a [standard way](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-10) to do it.
+And now there is a standard way using [RFC6902](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-10) to do it.
 JSON Patch plays well with the HTTP PATCH verb (method) and REST style programming.

 Mark Nottingham has a [nice blog]( http://www.mnot.net/blog/2012/09/05/patch) about it.